digitallinguistics/toolbox2json/README.md

 If you would like to customize the property names, use the `mappings` option.
 This should be an object mapping line markers (not including the initial backslash `\`) to property names.

-On the command line, you can specify field mappings by providing the path to a mappings config file using the `-m, --mappings` option.
+On the command line, you can specify field mappings by providing the path to a mappings config file using the `‑m, ‑‑mappings` option.
 This file can be either a JSON or YAML document.

 ## Transforming Data